-Aside from legal obligations, the need for business insurance stems from the nature of your location, products or services.
-Certain products, for instance, have higher likelihoods of incorrect manufacturing.
-In the same sense, failure to provide certain services correctly could result in serious physical or financial damage.
+Aside from legal obligations, the need for business insurance stems from the nature of your location, products, or services.
+Certain products, for instance, have a higher likelihood of incorrect manufacturing.
+In the same sense, failure to provide certain services correctly could result in severe physical or financial damage.
 Then there’s the all-too-common scenario of torrential weather ruining your property.

 Lastly, consider the tremendous costs of litigation.
 The average small business cannot cover these costs on its own.
 In this case, the cost of paying for insurance pales in comparison to the cost of not having insurance when you need it most.

 What are the Most Common Types of Small Business Insurance?

 Many business owners set out to purchase insurance but quickly become overwhelmed by the number of choices.
 They probably felt that the more time they spent shopping for insurance, the more likely they were to overspend or buy nothing at all.
 To simplify this process, we’ll break

 down the types of insurance that apply to the majority of small businesses.
 Anything beyond the following list only pertains to highly specific cases, like those mentioned in the previous section.